Blog-new-logo-2023Blog-new-logo-2023Blog-new-logo-2023Blog-new-logo-2023

 3. Will silver price increase in 2026?

 Yes, institutional analysts and market experts broadly project that silver prices will trend higher, likely toward $90–$106 per ounce by the end of 2026.
-While short-term pullbacks and volatility persist, the combination of a deepening global supply deficit and relentless industrial demand makes the long-term outlook bullish.
+While short-term pullbacks and volatility persist, the combination of a deepening global supply deficit and steady industrial demand makes the long-term outlook bullish.
 The base case relies on some Fed rate easing in the second half of the year, ongoing industrial demand from solar panels and electric vehicles, and the continuation of a sixth consecutive global supply deficit.
 The bull case from Bank of America targets $135–$309 if physical shortages intensify.

 4. What is the silver price forecast for 2030?